Moong Dal ka Halwa

 - soaking/grinding the dal or you can use moong dal flour

-- substitute ghee for coconut oil – but taste will differ.
+- substitute ghee for coconut oil – but the taste will differ.

 - for a healthier option – add jaggery instead of sugar – color will change

 Whatever way you choose, this halwa will taste amazing!
 It’s a perfect dish for parties, potlucks, and get-together.
-Or simply keep it all to yourself!
+Or just keep it all to yourself!

 Do give this recipe a try and it will become your family-favorite too.
 If you happen to make this halwa then share your pics with me @facebook or tag me by using the hashtag #ruchiskitchen (one word) on social media.
 Would love to hear back from you and would love to see your yummy pictures!